 No matter what this year looks like for you it’s going to be crazy.
 That is why you need a plan!
 Plans help you figure out all the messiness now so that when you can actually get into your classroom you can work the plan.

-Join me in the free 45-minute training on how to Master Your Classroom for 2020.
+Join me in the free 45-minute training on how to Master Your Classroom.
 I hosted the training live in July of 2020 which means we talked about classroom setup for social distancing in the training!

 We also cover how to plan a focus for the upcoming year, strategies to make the most of your time this summer to work on school time (and enjoy self-care!), and wrap up with the 4 things you need in your classroom for organization.